DanielTobi0/ResumeRanker/README.md

-# Resume Ranking with Text Embedding and LLM-as-a-Judge
+# Resume Ranking with Encoder and Decoder Models

 This project leverages a combination of bi-encoders, cross-encoders, and LLM, to  automatically rank candidate resumes against a given job description.